How to Study the Bible: A Master Toolset on Bible Study for Beginners

 There are many places that offer free or reduced rates for pastors.
 Here is a non-exhaustive list of pastors’ retreats and getaways curated by Ed Stetzer.

-Members of your church may have a vacation home you can use.
+I don't mean you should use the church budget.
+What I mean is that members of your church may have a vacation home you can use.
 Be honest with your church leadership when it comes to expressing your need for inexpensive vacation options.
 This will encourage them to seek out resources among the congregation.

 Your local community or region is full of different activities you can arrange.
 Get creative with making arrangements by organizing several activities inexpensive or free activities you and your family can enjoy.